iliyanNikolaev/iliyanNikolaev/README.md

-👋 Hello, i'm Iliyan, Full Stack WEB developer.
-I am currently working as a survey developer at the marketing research company - Ipsos.
+👋 Hello, i'm Iliyan, Full Stack developer.
+I'm currently working as a survey developer at the marketing research company - Ipsos.

 🔧 **Tech Stack**:
+- Back-End: Node
 - Front-End: JavaScript, React, Angular, CSS
-- Back-End: Node
-- DB: MongoDB, MySQL, Firebase, Back4App and etc.
+- DB: MongoDB, MySQL

 👨‍💻 I'm open to new freelance opportunities!
 If you think I could be useful for your project, feel free to reach out to me via the following channels:
 * email: ilichviva@gmail.com